ajoudaki/chatbot/README.md

 - Editing a query
 - In case of regeneration or editting a response, the chat history is preserved as a tree and can be traversed
 - Recording a voice instead of typing
+- Automatic setting of the conversation title

 The backend is written in `flask` and is using `torch` and `transformers` library to load and use LLMs for the language generation.

+I didn't use a database for simplicity, just storing chat history in files.
+Will be nice to add a database later.

 Here's a quick snapshot of the UI:
 ![Alt text](./assets/app.png)